flowershow/flowershow-app/docs/navbar-configuration.md

    - Confirm you're using supported platform labels
    - Check that the `label` value matches exactly (case-sensitive)

-For a detailed guide on styling your site, including examples and step-by-step instructions, check out our [[flowershow-cloud-nav-config|tutorial]].
+For a detailed guide on styling your site, including examples and step-by-step instructions, check out our [[how-to-configure-navigation-bar|tutorial]].